smotrjashka/SneakGame/README.md

   In the begining of the game, we ask user to wrote the nikename.
 Now I use this for have data from previously described file.
 But maybe in future I will safe best resalt and     make some rating or something like.

   Normally, in real life for saving data I use (like everyone) DB, but for porpouse of this course I make choise to simplify the idea of data saving to match some concepts.

+* The project code is clearly organized into functions.

+  I added function save_data_to_file to main.cpp for prevent repetitive code.
+We use in case if found the data for this specifice user and if not found them we write new data     using this function.

 *